fahimfss/RL/DQN/README.md

 The agent can perform 9 actions.
 8 of the actions are related to moving in 8 directions (i.e. Up, Up-Left, Left, Left-Down, Down ...).
 The last action is actually not moving at all.

 ### Training Environment
-The training was not done in the arcade environment actually.
+Actually the training was not done in the arcade environment.
 I created a new training environment where the states are created by copying the sprite (rocket-ship and meteors) pngs on the background png.
 I used the super-fast [pillow-simd](https://github.com/uploadcare/pillow-simd) for this purpose.
 This approach solved the problem of run-time error that I was having while training in the arcade environment and also made training significantly faster.